Skip to content

 ATMFMT = 1

-This is the format used in the example projects distributed with JURASSIC.
+This is the format used in the example projects distributed with JURASSIC and is described first below.

 • The file is a plain-text ASCII table.